 We have not seen or evaluated these dogs.
 We make no representation and take no responsibility for the health or temperament of the dogs listed on this page.
 Please contact the owner directly if you're interested in one of these dogs.

 For helpful information on adopting a dog, please see Adopter Information

 below the dog listings.
 And let us know if you find a match!

-A re-home fee of at least $250 will be required for Shelby.
+An adoption fee of $100 will be required for Ammo.

 When you inquire about a dog, more details on the following issues might be helpful in deciding whether this dog is right for you.
 Questions you might ask the owner are:

 - Why are you giving up the dog?

 - Has the dog ever bitten, nipped or 'gone after' anyone?